-American foreign affairs is a key issue in United States history.
-The Department of State is designated to lead in the overall direction, coordination, and supervision of American foreign policy and foreign relations.
+Foreign affairs is a key issue in United States history.
+The Department of State is designated to lead in the overall direction, coordination, and supervision of American foreign policy and foreign relations, but records relating to your topic might be found among the files of other agencies, too.
 Since World War II, a community of agencies has evolved to deal specifically with foreign policy issues.
 In addition, many other agencies have taken on important roles in American national security affairs.
 The subject and focus of your research will determine the most appropriate records for you to use.

 Congress also has a role in American foreign policy.
 The Senate provides advice and consent to all treaties, and many committees have oversight on issues relating to foreign affairs.
 Of most importance are the records of the Senate Committee on Foreign Relations and the House Committee on Foreign Affairs.
 The work of other committees also may touch on foreign relations matters and Congress has established numerous temporary committees and sub-committees to study special issues and matters relating to U.S. foreign affairs.

 As you begin preparations for conducting research at the National Archives, we suggest you consult this FAQ on how to make your research visit more successful.

 This reference paper on Getting Started provides information on the proces for requesting records for use in the Research Room and the steps necessary to locate the information needed to prepare a pull slip.

 Links to more detailed information are found below.

 How to Approach Doing Research in Foreign Affairs Records

 Here are some very basic hints on how to approach undertaking research in the records of the foreign affairs agencies.
 This guidance should be most helpful to novice researchers but can help those with more experience undertaking new avenues of research or working with different records for the first time.

 Begin with FRUS